octokit/webhooks.js/README.md

 Verifies event using [webhooks.verify()](#webhooksverify), then handles the event using [webhooks.receive()](#webhooksreceive).

-Additionally, if verification fails, rejects return promise and emits an `error` event.
+Additionally, if verification fails, rejects the returned promise and emits an `error` event.

 Example